Heriot-Watt University Dubai Campus

-This course is designed to equip students with the knowledge and skills required to design a renewable energy system convey this knowledge via a design-based approach, where students will work on developing an on-paper design for an on- or off-grid renewable energy system throughout the term, supported by lectures covering all aspects of the design.
+This course is designed to equip students with the knowledge and skills required to design a renewable energy system and convey this knowledge via a design-based approach.
+Students will work on developing an on-paper design for an on- or off-grid renewable energy system throughout the term, supported by lectures covering all aspects of the design.

 Critical Analysis and Research Preparation

 Prior to undertaking the dissertation students learn the fundamentals of undertaking a research project and lay the groundwork for their dissertation.

 Environmental Impact Assessment